 Take a peek under the hood of Salesforce’s newest offering, Salesforce Shield, which makes defining, executing, and monitoring your organization’s strategy to become GDPR compliant a breeze.
 By now you have heard that GDPR officially went into effect in May and is a regulation in EU law on data protection and privacy.
 While Shield is an incredibly helpful tool for GDPR compliance, the benefits go beyond that, and it can be of great value to all companies for monitoring security as well as examining your Salesforce org’s feature and enhancement adoption.
-Without further ado, read on to hear about each of Shield’s three core offerings and how they pertain to specific sections of GDPR.
+Without further ado, read on to hear about how Salesforce Shield works, and how each of Shield’s three core offerings pertain to specific sections of GDPR.

 Shield’s platform encryption brings to the table an offering for those that need advanced functionality beyond the, admittedly, already strong encryption offerings of the standard Salesforce platform.
 Government entities and companies that deal with PII and PHI will be able to rest easy using encryption at rest through Shield.
 While GDPR doesn’t specifically outline encryption requirements, many US regulations require various levels of encryption which can be satisfied using Shield.
 The major benefit of using platform encryption via Shield is the ease of set-up and level of control your organization will have.
 With just a few clicks (seriously, it’s only a few clicks) in Salesforce, encryption at rest can be configured selectively for chosen fields, files, and attachments without affecting any existing functionality.
 Additionally, Salesforce has built-in native key management which allows you to have full control (should you choose) over who is allowed to manage keys as well as rotate and destroy them, solely through UI interaction.
 Article 34 of GDPR (“Communication of a personal data breach to the data subject”) specifies requirements for what must happen in the event of a data breach.
 Companies may not be required to notify their data subjects if appropriate protection measures have been implemented, such as encryption that makes the personal data unintelligible.